 If you have overdue items your account will be restricted and you will not be able to borrow, once we reopen, or place a hold.
 If you need to self isolate or cannot come to the Library to return books as a direct result of COVID-19 please e-mail us email@example.com (You will also need to let the University know if you need to self isolate by e-mailing firstname.lastname@example.org)

 Items will need to be quarantined for 72 hours on return.
 You do not need to return items early and your account will not be restricted during this time, although loans may appear as overdue on your Library account.

 We ask you to remember when your item is due for return and we help you to do this in a number of ways:

-If items are returned late we will send you a number of reminder e-mails, text messages and letters.
+If items are returned late we will send you a number of reminder e-mails.
 You will not be able to borrow new items from the Library if you have overdue items.
 This is to avoid you getting additional fines and because Library items will be needed by other users.

 If you damage Library items then you may be asked to pay for a replacement.
 Library staff will assess the level of damage and decide whether the item needs to be replaced.

 If you loose an item please let us know.
 We give you 2 weeks to have a good look for it and if it is not found in that time we will then ask you to pay for a replacement copy.
 The replacement value is calculated when an item is reported missing.
 Replacement costs may be more than the original price paid by the Library, particularly in the case of rare or valuable items.